Pages

 Anna ( 1951 )

 Silvana Mangano was a beautiful and talented actress who was popular in Italian films of the 1950s, when Italy was going through its post-war film renaissance.
-This sensuous bombshell ascended to stardom after a sizzling performance in the drama Bitter Rice ( 1949 ).
-She married Dino De Laurentiis, an emerging producer, and he cast her in some fine films....one of which was Anna ( 1951 ).
+This sensuous bombshell ascended to stardom after a sizzling performance in the 1949 drama Bitter Rice.
+She married Dino De Laurentiis, an emerging producer, and he cast her in some fine films, one of which was Anna (1951).

 This melodrama, like many Italian films, conveys raw emotions in such a frank and simple manner.
-It switches back and forth between the present life of a novice nun Sister Anna ( Mangano ), who works as a nurse at a busy hospital in Milano, and her steamy past life.
+The story switches back and forth between the present life of novice nun Sister Anna (Mangano), who works as a nurse at a busy hospital in Milano, and her steamy past life.
 Anna was a nightclub entertainer at a popular cafe.
-She had a sexual yen for Vittorio ( Vittorio Gassman ) and would often spend her nights with him.
-But one day she meets a rich farmer named Andrea ( Raf Vallone ) who does not see her as an easy pick-up but respects her and treats her as the beautiful young woman she is.
+She had a sexual yen for Vittorio (Vittorio Gassman) and would often spend her nights with him.
+One day, she meets a rich farmer named Andrea (Raf Vallone) who does not see her as an easy pick-up but respects her and treats her as the beautiful young woman she is.

 Anna was beautifully filmed by director Alberto Lattuada.
 It is a wonderfully soapy melodrama bubbling over with fine performances from all of the principal cast members.
 Silvana Mangano gives an especially appealing performance.
 She was such a beauty in her time and, like many of the stars of silent era pictures, she was able to convey so much through her eyes alone.

 Raf Vallone, the leading man, was a handsome actor with great virility.
-Unlike actors like Marcello Mastroianni or Vittorio Gassmann, Raf Vallone does not look like a movie star.
-He was a representative of Italy's "everyman" and often took on roles of commoners....farmers, soldiers, miners, machinists.
-Yet, no matter what role he was given or how brief it was, he always made a memorable impression.
+Unlike actors such as Marcello Mastroianni or Vittorio Gassmann, Raf Vallone does not look like a movie star.
+He was a representative of Italy's "everyman" and often took on roles of commoners: farmers, soldiers, miners, and machinists.
+No matter what role he was given or how brief it was, he always made a memorable impression.

-Vittorio Gassmann, Raf Vallone, and Silvana Mangano all had major roles in Bitter Rice so Anna marked a reunion for these actors.
-Also starring in the film is Silvana Mangano's two sisters - Patrizia, who plays Anna's sister Luisa, and Natascia, who portrays Andrea's younger sister.
+Vittorio Gassmann, Raf Vallone, and Silvana Mangano all had major roles in Bitter Rice, so Anna marked a reunion for these actors.
+Also starring in the film are Silvana Mangano's two sisters: Patrizia, who plays Anna's sister Luisa, and Natascia, who portrays Andrea's younger sister.
 The wonderful actress and voice-over performer Tina Lattanzi is Andrea's mother and two great French actors, Jacques Dumesnil and Gaby Morlay, play in the hospital sequences as, respectably, the doctor and Mother Superior.

 Anna is often overshadowed by other Italian film classics of the era, but it was a huge commercial success at the time and its entertainment value has not diminished over the years.